Ovetari Chapel

-The Ovetari Chapel (Italian: Cappella Ovetari) is a chapel in the right arm of the Church of the Eremitani in Padua.
+The Ovetari Chapel (Italian: Cappella Ovetari) is a chapel in the right arm of the transept of the Church of the Eremitani in Padua.
 It is renowned for a Renaissance fresco cycle by Andrea Mantegna and others, painted from 1448 to 1457.
-The cycle was destroyed by an Allied bombing in 1944: today, only two scenes and a few fragments survive, which have been restored in 2006.
+The cycle was destroyed by an Allied bombing in 1944.
+Two scenes had been removed in 1880.
+These and thousands of fragments were used in a partial restoration of the frescoes completed in 2006.
 They are, however, known from black-and-white photographs.